DeepuBhasin/Web-Developer-Notes/16 ReactJs/_Documentation_React.md

 	export default App;

 - react match routes from top to bottom in routes component and it will search particular path untill it get match

+Other parameter

+	- exact
+	- send extra data in to Object with state property

 #link